tafluker/ParivedaFinished/README.md

 # ParivedaFinished This is a code project from Spring 2019.
 There were 6 competitors.
 The competition was open to a class of 100+ students.

-There are multiple levels in this game.
+//There are multiple levels in this game.

 You can override levels with the level override button on the control panel.